 LiquidPlanner provides a centrally managed Single Sign-On (SSO) configuration that integrates LiquidPlanner with your corporate SSO solution.
+This feature is available in Enterprise edition workspaces.

 What is SSO?